 July is a busy and exciting time in the United States.
-Many children are off of school for their summer vacation.
-It get's hot in July, so it is a popular time for families to travel to beach vacations along the coasts or lakes.
+With hot weather and school vacation, it's a popular time for families to travel to beach vacations along the coasts or lakes.
 Those who are not fans of hot temperatures head for the northern parts of the country where there are slightly cooler temperatures.

-The biggest July celebration is the Fourth of July, which celebrates the country's independence from the British in 1776 with fireworks and festivals.
-Check out which are the largest Fourth of July festivities, some of the major highlights events from big U.S. cities, and the top food-related events in...
-July.
+The biggest July celebration across the country is the Fourth of July, which celebrates the country's independence from the British in 1776 with fireworks and festivals.
+Check out the largest Fourth of July festivities, the most popular events from big U.S. cities, and the top food-related extravaganzas.

-New York may be known for pizza and bagels, but a good reason many tourists flock to New York year-round is for the world-class dining, which features eateries serving dishes from all types of cuisines.
+New York may be known for pizza and bagels, but many tourists flock to New York year-round for the world-class dining featuring all types of cuisines.

-Visit Santa Fe, New Mexico, for the International Folk Art Market.
+Visit Santa Fe, New Mexico, for the International Folk Art Market (IFAM).
 Every July, the world's largest folk art festival features over 150 artists from 50 countries showcasing handmade, artisanal pottery, rugs, clothing, jewelry, artwork, and other items that honor their cultural traditions.

-The Frontier Days festival in Cheyenne, Wyoming, bills itself as the largest outdoor rodeo and western celebration.
+The Frontier Days festival and rodeo in Cheyenne, Wyoming, brings western culture to life and bills itself as the largest outdoor rodeo and western celebration.
 Events include the grand parade, rodeos, concerts, professional bull riders, U.S. Air Force Thunderbirds, a street fair with crafts and barbecue, a western art show, carnival rides, an Old West Museum, and an Indian village.

 The competition includes the Home Run Derby, the All-Star Futures Game starring young players from all over the world, and the All-Star Legends and Celebrity Softball Game featuring a mix of former athletes, musicians, and actors.

 The premier food festival in the Pacific Northwest of the U.S., the Bite of Seattle is like a one-stop party with foods from dozens of local purveyors, beer and wine gardens, and musical entertainment.
-There are delicious options from all of Seattle's local vendors.
-Seattle specializes in fresh salmon and coffee.
-Make sure you check it all out at this awesome festival.
+Seattle specializes in fresh salmon and coffee, and there are many more delicious options from all of Seattle's local vendors.

 Experience 10 days of classical and jazz music, food, wine, and art exhibits held in California's Napa Valley.
 More than 70 local wineries ranging in size, specialty, and notoriety are represented at Festival Napa Valley—and this event can be celebrated on any budget.
 Some restaurants feature celebrity chefs preparing exquisite meals while others will offer gourmet take-out options.